The geometry of bi-Perron numbers with real or unimodular Galois conjugates: Introduction

 Particular geometric situations often give rise to particular algebraic numbers, and it is a natural question to characterise these numbers by their geometry.
 In this note, we provide a description of those bi-Perron numbers all of whose Galois conjugates are real or unimodular.
 We relate those numbers to pseudo-Anosov stretch factors arising via Thurston's construction, and to the spectral radii of bipartite Coxeter transformations.

 A {bi-Perron} number~$\lambda$ is a real algebraic unit~$>1$ all of whose Galois conjugates have modulus in the open interval~$(\lambda^{-1}, \lambda)$, except for~$\lambda$ itself and possibly one of~$\pm\lambda^{-1}$.
-Bi-Perron numbers feature prominently as stretch factors of pseudo-Anosov homeomorphisms, for example in the following problem posed by Fried~\cite{Fried85}: does every bi-Perron number have a power\footnote{Fried's problem is sometimes cited in a stronger form that does not allow powers, and indeed the powers might not be required.
-However, the version with powers suffices to ensure that every bi-Perron number arises as the growth rate of a surface homeomorphism.} that arises as the stretch factor of a pseudo-Anosov homeomorphism?
-Recently, the second author gave a positive answer to Fried's problem for the class of Salem numbers~\cite{Pankau}.
-Our main result extends this positive answer to the class of bi-Perron numbers with real or unimodular Galois conjugates.
+Stretch factors of pseudo-Anosov homeomorphisms are prominent examples of bi-Perron numbers.
+Conversely, the following problem was posed by Fried~\cite{Fried85}: does every bi-Perron number have a power\footnote{Fried's problem is sometimes cited in a stronger form that does not allow powers.
+While powers are needed in the setting of our Theorem~\ref{bi-Perron_characterisation}, indeed they might not be necessary if we allow all pseudo-Anosov homeomorphisms instead of just the ones arising from Thurston's construction.
+However, even the version with powers suffices to ensure that every bi-Perron number arises as the growth rate of a surface homeomorphism.} that arises as the stretch factor of a pseudo-Anosov homeomorphism?
+Recently, the second author gave a positive answer to Fried's problem for the class of Salem numbers~\cite{Pankau}, that is, bi-Perron numbers with all other Galois conjugates of modulus at most one, and with at least one Galois conjugate of modulus exactly one.
+Our main result extends this positive answer to the class of all bi-Perron numbers with real or unimodular Galois conjugates.
 This condition on the Galois conjugates turns out to precisely characterise the pseudo-Anosov stretch factors that arise from Thurston's construction, and the spectral radii of bipartite Coxeter transformations.

 \begin{thm} For a bi-Perron number~$\lambda$, the following are equivalent. \begin{enumerate} \item[(a)] All Galois conjugates of~$\lambda$ are contained in~$\mathbf{S}^1\cup\mathbf{R}$. \item[(b)] For some positive integer~$k$,~$\lambda^k$ is the stretch factor of a pseudo-Anosov homeomorphism arising from Thurston's construction. \item[(c)] For some positive integer~$k$,~$\lambda^k$ is the spectral radius of a bipartite Coxeter transformation of a bipartite Coxeter diagram with simple edges.